klausahrenberg/WThermostatBeca/README.md

 Other models will work in some way also, but other functions must be implemented additionally.

+## Releases:
+* Version 0.95: stable
+* Version 0.96.xx: This version is not compatible with 0.95 and just for testing at the moment.

 ![image of thermostat](https://raw.githubusercontent.com/klausahrenberg/ThermostatBecaWifi/master/docs/bac-002-wifi.jpg)

 Compatible devices looks inside like this.
 On the right you can see the ESP8266 module (TYWE3S)